Metuchen, New Jersey: Roads and highways

 As of May 2010, the borough had a total of 47.06 mi of roadways, of which 38.91 mi were maintained by the municipality, 5.73 mi by Middlesex County and 2.42 mi by the New Jersey Department of Transportation.

 The biggest change to affect Metuchen between the World Wars was the rise of the automobile.
 In the 1920s, service stations were built, and the construction of U.S. Route 1 just south of Metuchen in 1930 diverted traffic away from Middlesex Avenue, helping the borough retain its residential character.

 Both Route 27 and CR 531 pass through and intersect at the heart of the borough, while Interstate 287 runs along the southern border.
-Metuchen also includes portions of CR 501, CR 660 and CR 669.Middlesex County Route 669 Straight Line Diagram, New Jersey Department of Transportation, updated June 2011.
-Accessed December 5, 2019.
+Metuchen also includes portions of CR 501, CR 660 and CR 669.

 Other limited access roads are nearby, such as the New Jersey Turnpike (Interstate 95) in surrounding Edison Township and the Garden State Parkway in Woodbridge Township.